antoyang/Survival-Prediction/README.md

 # Survival-Prediction
-A Challenge on "Predicting lung cancer survival time" for the Multi-scale models and convolutional neural networks MVA course
+A Challenge on "Predicting lung cancer survival time" for the Multi-scale models and convolutional neural networks MVA course, done with Léon Zheng.

 ## Computer Vision Pipeline
 Done: